 Here are 3 options:

 - Sell the over-weight asset class: This is usually the quickest way to rebalance.
 You simply sell the over-weight asset and buy the under-weight assets.
 It is a good strategy if you’re investing in a non-taxable or registered account.
 For taxable accounts, you’ll need to consider the tax implications of selling an asset that has gone up in value.
+Because selling will trigger a capital gain or loss.

 - Allocate new money to the underweight asset classes